faverogian/nfl-fantasim/README.md

-# NFL FantaSIM
+# NFL FantaSIM: A Data Driven Look at Common Drafting Strategies

 An in-depth analysis of draft strategy for optimal fantasy football performance, using data-driven approaches and simulations.

 This project is licensed under the MIT License.

 Author